-Opened in 1910 on the initiative of the Advisory board of the department store “Le Bon Marché” for their important clients, the Lutetia hotel is significant in the history of Paris for being a transition from the Art Nouveau of the day to the then emerging style of Art Deco.
-The Hotel is located at 45 Boulevard Raspail, in the Saint-Germain-des-Prés area of the 6th arrondissement of Paris, one of the best-known hotels in the history of Paris on the Left Bank.
+Opened in 1910 on the initiative of the Advisory board of the department store “Le Bon Marché” for their important clients, the Lutetia Paris hotel is significant in the history of Paris for being a transition from the Art Nouveau of the day to the then emerging style of Art Deco.
+The Hotel is located at 45 Boulevard Raspail, in the Saint-Germain-des-Prés area of the 6th arrondissement of Paris, the only luxury Palace hotel on the city's Left Bank.
 The architects at the time, commissioned sculptor Léon Binet and later, Paul Belmondo (father of actor, Jean-Paul Belmondo) to decorate the hotel’s facade in the ‘Art Nouveau’ style comprising branch-like depictions with imposing floral details intermingling with grape vines and grape clusters.

 All that Jazz

 During the 50’s, in a city - and a hotel - celebrating its freedom, the soundtrack that opens the era is jazz.
 The Lutetia Paris is once more the venue for artistic collaboration.
 Sometimes, accomplished musicians like the actor Andy Garcia, a guest at the hotel, sits in front of the keyboard and would play into the night as much for his own pleasure as for other night birds.

 At the end of the 1950’s, Juliette Greco met another great French artist, equally loyal to the hotel: Serge Gainsbourg.
 When he died, Eddy Mitchell composed a blues song which is a signature music of the hotel.